Everything on this page will become a problem the moment you do it correctly.

 Useful when: relational conflict is running, locked against another person, response is being filtered through identity

-When you are in conflict with someone and feel closed against them, try this: recognise that the other person is also just a person trying to manage their own pressure.
+When you are in conflict with someone and feel closed against them: the other person is also just a person trying to manage their own pressure.
 Not as a philosophical position.
-Not to generate compassion on demand.
-Just as a direct observation of what is actually in front of you.
+Not compassion generated on demand.
+A direct seeing of what is actually in front of you.
+Look at them until you can feel that.

 The patterns that operate in relational contexts require a clearly defined self on one side and a clearly defined Other on the other.
 The recognition does not dissolve the conflict.
 It removes the rigid boundary that the pattern was using as a wall.
 Genuine response to the actual situation becomes possible again.